bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Document/createAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Document/createAttribute "The Document.createAttribute() method creates a new attribute node, and returns it.
+[Document/createAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Document/createAttribute 'The Document.createAttribute() method creates a new attribute node, and returns it.
 The object created a node implementing the Attr interface.
-The DOM does not enforce what sort of attributes can be added to a particular element in this manner.")
+The DOM does not enforce what sort of attributes can be added to a particular element in this manner.')

 In all current engines.